 American geologists found the sediments of the volcanic rocks in the Tunguska River.
-These volcanic rocks caused Permian–Triassic extinction event, also known as the Great Dying.
-It was considered as the most mysterious event on the planet.
+These volcanic rocks caused the Permian–Triassic extinction event, also known as the Great Dying.
+It was considered the most mysterious event on the planet.
 As a result, almost all animals died 252 million years ago.

 “Heat from sills exposed untapped, gas-rich sediments to contact metamorphism [the process in which rock minerals and texture are changed by exposure to heat and pressure], thus liberating the massive greenhouse gas volumes needed to drive extinction,” – says James Muirhead, a research associate in the Department of Earth Sciences in in the Syracuse University College of Arts.
 “Our model links the onset of extinction with the initial pulse of sill emplacement.
 It represents a critical juncture in the evolution of life on Earth.”

-The scientists define five largest mass extinctions of species in the history of Earth.
+The scientists define the five largest mass extinctions of species in the history of Earth.
 Permian–Triassic extinction event is considered as the most significant because 95% of living beings inhabited the planet died.

 There are several pieces of evidence that during that time a large amount of carbon dioxide and methane were discarded into the atmosphere and ocean.
 Such an event changed the climate and made Earth hot and dry.